rafaelsoarespinto/test-squash-merge/.github/pull_request_template.md

 <type>(<scope>): <subject>

 <!--

+First line cannot be longer than 70 characters, second line is always blank and other lines should be wrapped at 80 characters.
+The type and scope should always be lowercase as shown below.

 Allowed <type> values:
   - feat (new feature for the user, not a new feature for build script)
   - fix (bug fix for the user, not a fix to a build script)